kkmanuu/kkmanuu/README.md

 ## ⚡ A Few Quick Facts:

-🔭 I’m currently working on multiple projects on Computer Vision.
+🔭 I’m currently working on multiple projects on Computer Vision .

 🧮 I’m currently learning AI and Mobile development